georgelza/DataPipeline-SNMP_Flink_Fluss/devlab0/README.md

    3. `make inserts`    -> This will start the various inserts of data from our source table objects, into the `fluss.snmp.*` tables.

 7.  `make lakehouse` -> This will start our lakehouse persisting job, which will move our `fluss.snmp` tables to the **Apache Paimon** based table located on our **HDFS** stack.

+## External Tables

+NOTE: remember to lin with external tables via JDBC or with a external store like REDIS you do need to add the required jar file to the devlab0/conf/flink/lib/flink which is then mounted onto the Jobmanager and Taskmanager's lib directory.

+This becomes especially relevant if you want to access data pushed into snmp_device_info or snmp_oid_metadata tables.